wesleyboar/DS-User-Guide/README.md

 3. Open the website at the URL provided e.g.
     [http://0.0.0.1:8000/user-guide/](http://0.0.0.1:8000/user-guide/).

+[^2]: To manually build or deploy, consult [our internal documentation](https://tacc-main.atlassian.net/wiki/x/aBhv).

+## Automatic Builds

+Automatic builds (not deploys) should occur on pushes to any branch.[^2]

+## Automatic Deployment

+Automatic deploys should occur after an automatic build on the `main` branch.[^2]

 ## Releases

 All commits to `main` will trigger a docker build and push a new image to `designsafeci/ds-user-guide:latest`.

-A Watchtower service will monitor new pushes to this dockerhub repo and pull down new images on the fly to https://designsafeci-dev.tacc.utexas.edu/user-guide/
+A Watchtower service monitors new pushes to this dockerhub repo and pull down new images on the fly to [https://designsafeci-dev.tacc.utexas.edu/user-guide/](https://designsafeci-dev.tacc.utexas.edu/user-guide/).